|SIYE Time:12:01 on 13th August 2022|

 ‘Yes, thanks,’ Harry told me.
 ‘James is unhappy because we can’t go swimbling next weekend; so is Al. So am I, actually.’
 His green eyes sparkled happily.
 ‘Ginny and I had a wonderfully quiet night on Saturday when we got home.
 The kids were exhausted.
 We got them straight to bed and they were asleep within minutes.
 We all loved your barbecue, too.
 But like we said, we’re busy next Saturday.
 It’s the birthday of a very good friend of ours.’

-‘I’m glad the kids enjoyed themselves; so did I,’ I said.
+‘I’m glad the kids enjoyed themselves, I did, too,’ I said.
 ‘I think that swimming…’ I got no further.
 Harry had pulled out a shining–though rather battered–gold pocket-watch.

 ‘I’m really sorry, Jacqui, but I can’t stop to chat,’ he said.
 ‘I’ve got an important meeting this morning.
 Bye.’